sundbp/sqlite4clj/README.md

 ;; [[3 0 62 "SEARCH entity USING INDEX entity_type_idx (<expr>=?)"]]
 ```

-## Using partial indexes to sort on encoded edn blobs
+## Using partial indexes to sort on encoded EDN blobs

 A partial index is an index over a subset of the rows of a table.
 This leads to smaller and faster indexes (see  [Existence Based Processing](https://www.dataorienteddesign.com/dodmain/node4.html)) when only a subset of the rows have a value you care about.